Dherse/codly/codly.typ

   // Padding of a code block.
   padding: 0.32em,

+  // Fill color of lines.
+  // If zebra color is enabled, this is just for odd lines.
+  fill: white,

   // The zebra color to use or `none` to disable.
   zebra-color: luma(240),